abhiraj-singh-thakur/Cab-Booking-Application/readme.md

-# Uber Clone
+# Cab Booking Application

 ## Project Overview

-This repository houses the backend implementation for a ride-hailing application akin to Uber, built using the Spring Boot framework.
+This repository houses the backend implementation for a ride-hailing application akin to Uber or Ola, built using the Spring Boot framework.
 The project aims to deliver a robust and scalable solution encompassing key features like:

 * Connecting riders and drivers
 * Managing ride requests